aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can insert documents in a variety of locations in different ways.
 For example, you can insert a document through a replace operation, a merge field during a merge operation, or via a bookmark.

-You can also use the [InsertDocument](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#insertDocument-com.aspose.words.Document-int) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.
+You can also use the [InsertDocument](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#insertDocument-com.aspose.words.Document-int) or the [InsertDocumentInline](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#insertDocumentInline-com.aspose.words.Document-int-com.aspose.words.ImportFormatOptions) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.

+The following code example shows how to insert a document using the InsertDocument method:

+{{< gist "aspose-words-gists" "6e5c8fd2462c6d7ba26da4d9f66ff77b" "insert-document-with-builder.java" >}}

+The following code example shows how to insert a document using the InsertDocumentInline method:

+{{< gist "aspose-words-gists" "6e5c8fd2462c6d7ba26da4d9f66ff77b" "insert-document-inline-with-builder.java" >}}

 The following subsections describe the options during which you can insert one document into another.